Kallel181/hostadd/README.md

 # hostadd
-A simple script that adds or removes entryes from /etc/hosts
+A simple script that adds or removes entries from /etc/hosts

 # Usage
 Usage: